 Many of the biggest tournaments in the country originate in Sacramento, and some of the oldest soccer teams, soccer clubs, and soccer fields exist in Sacramento and throughout the Northern California region.
 Legendary players have come from all over this community, with more than 20 playing professionally in the MLS (or have played professionally in the MLS) and 20 more playing in Europe at the highest levels professionally.

 There are still a variety of different major soccer tournaments held in Sacramento each and every year, and the US National men’s and women’s teams routinely make visits here to play in front of thousands and thousands of people.
-According to Sacramento Personal Injury Lawyer Michael D. Rehm, this is very much a soccer town, there’s no way around it!

 The current health of the soccer scene in Sacramento is as solid as can be